johnbywater/quantdsl/README.md

   -s, --show-source     show source code and compiled expression stack
 ```

 Market calibration parameters are required to evaluate an expression which involves an underlying *Market*.
 For such expressions, `quantdsl` provides a multi-market Black-Scholes price process (a one factor "spot/vol" model of market dynamics).
-It can simulate a correlated evolution of future prices for a number of different markets.*Quant DSL* can use other price processes, however no other price processes have (so far) been developed for this package.
+It can simulate a correlated evolution of future prices for a number of different markets. `quantdsl` can use other price processes, however no other price processes have (so far) been developed for this package.

 The Black-Scholes price process provided by this package needs one-factor "spot/vol" market calibration parameters, with a correlation parameter for each pair of markets.